 When it comes to creating the infographic itself, the features are fairly similar to Canva’s -- the background, text, and images can all be changed, or users can upload their own files for greater personalization.

 Cost: Free, with paid packages available starting at $19/month

-Like its predecessors above, Venngage has quite a few design features, including its great social media templates, which users can download to create their own personalized Instagram posts, blog headers, and more.
+Like its predecessors above, Venngage has quite a few design features, including an infographic maker and its great social media templates, which users can download to create their own personalized Instagram posts, blog headers, and more.

 For infographics, there's a decent range of templates, each categorized by type -- statistical, process, and timeline, to name a few.
 Some of the templates are limited to premium members, reflecting Venngage's four-tiered approach to pricing -- free, premium, education, and non-profit.
 Plus, there are templates available for those latter two categories.
 Here's one that helps non-profits visually communicate highlights from an annual report:

 Upon visiting Easel.ly's website, you're immediately presented with a plethora of infographic templates, most of which can be immediately clicked and customized without having to create an account.
 If you want to save and share your work, though, you will have to join -- for free.

 Unlike its predecessors listed here, Easel.ly seems to be a no-frills platform that's comprised of infographics.
 You can choose which category you'd like, but it's not quite as organized as some other sites -- the drop-down menu is a bit hidden to the left of the templates.
 Still, most of templates appear to be available for free (more become available with a Pro membership), and they're fairly easy to edit.